XpressAI/xircuits.io/docs/tutorials/AutoML/PycaretNLP.md

 ##### Example: AutoMLBasicNLP.xircuit

-In this example, you will learn how to build a basic NLP Pycaret application that reads a tabular dataset, setup environment, Create and assign clustering ML models, plot results and save the trained model.
+In this example, you will learn how to build a basic NLP Pycaret application that reads a tabular dataset, setup environment, create and assign clustering ML models, plot results and save the trained model.

 1. To start the workflow,first you will need to get a dataset with `GetData`.
-Here we chose the *kiva* dataset. additionally, `SampleData` could be used to randomly sample certain number of row from the dataset.
+Here we chose the *kiva* dataset.
+Additionally, `SampleData` could be used to randomly sample certain number of row from the dataset.

 2. To setup the Pycaret AutoML environment you will need the `SetupNLP`, This component initializes the training environment and creates the transformation pipeline. `SetupNLP` component must be present before executing any other component.
 It takes one mandatory parameter **in_dataset**.
 All the other parameters are optional.

-3. `CreateModelNLP` This component trains and evaluates the performance of a **selected model**.
+3. `CreateModelNLP`: This component trains and evaluates the performance of a **selected model**.
 You specify the number of topics to group the words.
 The output of this component is a trained clustering model.

-4. `AssignModelNLP` This function assigns topic group labels to the dataset for a given model, in this case we used the trained model from `CreateModelNLP` this adds *Dominant_Topic* and *Perc_Dominant_Topic* columns to the dataset. *Dominant_Topic* in this example is the topic number with highest proportion and *Perc_Dominant_Topic* is the percentage of dominant topic over 1
+4. `AssignModelNLP`: This function assigns topic group labels to the dataset for a given model, in this case we used the trained model from `CreateModelNLP` which adds *Dominant_Topic* and *Perc_Dominant_Topic* columns to the dataset. *Dominant_Topic* in this example is the topic number with highest proportion and *Perc_Dominant_Topic* is the percentage of dominant topic over 1.

-5. `PlotModelNLP` This component analyzes the performance of a trained model on the dataset. the type of the plot wanted could be set in *plot_type*
+5. `PlotModelNLP`: This component analyzes the performance of a trained model on the dataset.
+The type of the plot desired can be set in *plot_type*.

 ### Plot Graphs